sportsclimbs/grades/content/lists/uk-routes.md

 Steve McClure has been the dominent force in UK sport climbing for over 2 decades and it's no surprise he has done the most routes here.
 What is perhaps surprising is that he hasn't done more though.
 Of the 33 routes he has less than half having ticked 14.
 Steve's focus has been the Peak District and Yorkshire and misses out on routes further from home: Wales, Scotland and Devon.

-The runners up place is currently shared by Pete Robins and Will Bosi with 6 routes each though Bosi's routes are harder and include 4 9a's.
+The runners up place is held by Will Bosi with 7 routes followed by Pete Robins who has climbed 6 routes.
 After this there are 3 climbers with 5 routes each: Ben Moon, Malcolm Smith and Pete Dawson.
 Young Josh Ibbetson's efforts cannot be left out either.
 He's done 4 routes in this list but 3 of those have been 9a's.

 The hardest crag, by a signifcant margin is Malham Cove, not just by number (8 routes listed) but also the hardest with the country's only 9b and two 9a+'s.
 In second place comes Raven Tor with 5 routes.

 The best years previously were 2020 with 11 ascents in total, 2016 with 10 and 2011 with 9.

-2021 has seen a total of 15 ascents indicating rising standards.
+2021 has seen a total of 16 ascents so far indicating rising standards.

 2021 so far: